uprighted-learners/unit-3-tag-search/readme.md

 ## Objective

 Tags are a common way of searching for data.
-In this lab we will be building a program that can filter an Array of books to a sub-Array that match a search term based on the tags each book contains.
+In this exercise we will be building a program that can filter an Array of books to a sub-Array that match a search term based on the tags each book contains.

 ## Learning

-In this lab, we will practice making an `Array` of `Objects`, writing a function that can iterate over that `Array`.
+In this exercise, we will practice making an `Array` of `Objects`, writing a function that can iterate over that `Array`.

 - `Arrays`
 - `Objects`